pigskin/kodi-gamepass/README.md

 ## How to Install ##

 This addon requires Kodi Matrix or later.
+Please ensure that Inputstream Adaptive is installed and enabled (Addon: inputstream.adaptive).

 ### Kodi Repository ###